 Time Saving Tip: Chop Vegetables as You Cook

-• No doubt making vegetable soup requires a lot of chopping of the vegetables, but that’s actually not a bad thing.
+• No doubt making squash and vegetable soup requires a lot of chopping of the vegetables, but that’s actually not a bad thing.
 One of the cool things about making soup is you can cut as you cook.
 Unlike a stir-fry where you need to have everything cut and measured before you turn on the stove, soup is much more forgiving and relaxed.
 It’s part of the charm of making soup!

 • I like to start off my chopping my onions and garlic, and about halfway through cutting, I get my big heavy soup pot onto the stove and start heating it up.